Licensed Plumber LICENSE #CO88900054

 To begin with, it may be helpful to know some of the most common causes of sewer line damage.

-- Age.Β As with any other pipes or plumbing systems, sewer lines can deteriorate as a result of age.
+• Age.
+As with any other pipes or plumbing systems, sewer lines can deteriorate as a result of age.
 This is especially true of pipes made from clay or cast iron, materials that are especially vulnerable to the ravages of time.

-- Trees.Β Tree roots seeking moisture and nutrients can infiltrate your sewer lines through small cracks or joints, causing blockages and damage.
+• Trees.
+Tree roots seeking moisture and nutrients can infiltrate your sewer lines through small cracks or joints, causing blockages and damage.
 Having tree roots near your sewer line is one of the most significant risks.

-- Clogs.
-The accumulationΒ of debris, grease, or foreign objects can lead to clogs in sewer lines, causing pressure to build up.
+• Clogs.
+The accumulation of debris, grease, or foreign objects can lead to clogs in sewer lines, causing pressure to build up.
 This can lead to a host of issues, ranging from slow drains to ruptured sewer lines.

 Other factors that can cause damage to your sewer lines include the shifting and settling of the ground, poor installation, and heavy traffic or construction on your property.